 Taking care while travelling

 Sitting for long periods also increases your risk of developing a blood clot.
 So you need to take care if you’re travelling by car, plane, train or coach.
-The risk increases on journeys that are over 3 hours.
-Flights that are over 8 hours have an even higher risk.
+The risk increases on journeys that are over 4 hours.

 Tips to prevent blood clots